September Sale. Enrol on a course that could change your life!

-The good news is that you can get your qualification through distance learning, by taking the Blackford Centre's Diploma in Mediation training course.
+The good news is that you can get your certification through distance learning, by taking the Blackford Centre's Diploma in Mediation training course.

-The course provides everything you need to become a qualified mediator.
+The course provides everything you need to become a mediator.

 You'll have your own tutor, who'll be a practising mediator.

 And you'll have your own Course Advisor, who will help you if you encounter any problems.

 The course covers all aspects of mediation, including: